6 Common Counseling Approaches In Couples Therapy And How They Can Help Your Relationship

 Counseling is not one-size-fits-all.
 Every couple out there is unique, so it only makes sense that there’s a vast assortment of approaches that can be used in couples therapy or counseling.

 There are four main types of counseling approaches, which are often used in couples counseling.
 With each type of counseling approach, there are various methods used in individual and couples counseling.

-Psychodynamic counseling was first developed from the research and findings of Sigmund Freud, that popular psychiatrist from days gone by.
-This counseling approach is based on the idea that true knowledge and understanding of people and their problems is possible through understanding three areas of the human mind.
+Psychodynamic counseling was first developed from the research and findings of Sigmund Freud, that popular psychiatrist, from days gone by.
+This counseling approach is based on the idea that true knowledge and understanding of people and their problems is possible by understanding three human mind areas.
 These three areas are the conscious, the unconscious, and the subconscious.
-The idea of this counseling approach is that by bringing the unconscious and subconscious into the conscious so that the three elements of the mind are working in harmony.
+The idea of this counseling approach is that by bringing the unconscious and subconscious into the conscious, the three elements of the mind are working in harmony.

-The humanistic counseling approaches are based on a person's individuality.
+The humanistic counseling approaches are based on a person’s individuality.
 This counseling approach is based on the belief that it is not the life experiences that cause problems but how one experiences these events.
-How one experiences life then also affects how they think about themselves and others.
+How one experiences life then also affects how one thinks about themselves and others.
 Therefore, humanistic counseling approaches aim to explore thoughts and feelings to work out solutions to their problems.